google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Jackery SolarSaga 100W — Full Spec Sheet

-Specifications reflect the current bifacial model as listed on Jackery.com.
-Earlier production runs may differ slightly.
+Specifications for the current bifacial IP68 version as listed on Amazon.

 Rated Power100W